Kültəpə

-Kültəpə (also rendered as Aşağı Gültəpə, Gültəpə, Kyul'tepe, Kul'tepe, and Kultepe) is a settlement dating from the Neolithic Age, a village and municipality in the Babek District of Nakhchivan, Azerbaijan.
+Kültəpə (also rendered as Kultepe, Aşağı Gültəpə, Gültəpə, Kyul'tepe, Kul'tepe, and Kultepe-1) is a settlement dating from the Neolithic, a village and municipality in the Babek District of Nakhchivan, Azerbaijan.
 It has a population of 1,859.

 Research

 In 1951, archeologist Osman Habibulla began excavation in the settlement, clarifying the stratigraphy and cultural strata of the area.
 The tell was much disturbed in the past.

 As excavators had found, the town features a cultural layer with the total depth of 22 m.
-The earliest 9 m of this belongs to the Neolithic Age.
+The earliest 9 m of this belongs to the Neolithic.
 Some Halaf culture artifacts have been found.